salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # error.MissingRequiredFlag

-You must provide either template-id or template-name.
+You must provide either --template-id or --template-name.

 # error.MissingRequiredFlag.Actions

-- Specify the template ID with --template-id
+- Use --template-id to specify a template by its unique ID
-- Or specify the template name with --template-name
+- Use --template-name to specify a template by its name
+- Get template IDs and names using "sf orchestrator template list"

 # error.TemplateNotFound